 You are going to use the parking light outputs from the front & rear POWERCELLs to power the lights.
 You are also going to tap off of these POWERCELL outputs to power other illumination in the car.
 Each POWERCELL output has capacity for 25-amps.
 Most parking lights draw about one amp so you have lots of room to spare.

 In the front of the car, you are going to tap off of your parking light output to power the gauge illumination and your dash illumination.
 That way, you have lights on your gauges and dash when your parking lights are on.
 In the rear of the car, you are going to tap off of the parking light output to light your license plate light and any other running lights on the back of the car.

 This illustration shows you how the front & rear parking light outputs connect from the two POWERCELLs in the car.

-An alternate method is to use the Delphi Splice Saver system.
+Another great option for creating a sealed junction point is to use our Infinitybox Splice Saver Kit.
 This is a simple way to join multiple wires together in a sealed connector.
-This link will take you to more information on the Splice Saver system.
+This pictures shows you an example of how to splice multiple lights to your single parking light output on your front POWERCELL using the Splice Saver Kit.